 Jeff has performed widely, from large festivals in the UK, to clubs, festivals and schools across America.
 He plays concertina, banjo, guitar and several “pocket” instruments, including bones and spoons.
 And “he inhabits a song in a way which few singers can do” (Royal Oak Folk Club, Lewes, UK).

-A native of New York City, Jeff has lived in Portsmouth, New Hampshire since 1996.
-He is an artist for the New Hampshire Council on the Arts, a speaker for the New Hampshire Humanities Council and was a 2007 State Arts Council Fellow.
+A native of New York City, Jeff has lived in Portsmouth, New Hampshire since the late 1990s.
+He is a speaker for the New Hampshire Humanities Council and an artist for the New Hampshire Council on the Arts, a former Arts Council Fellow, and a 2013 Performing Arts Honorable Mention.

 “Jeff’s one of the most welcome of the fairly frequent visitors to these shores from the US, and his gigs are always eagerly awaited and supported by those in the know.
 Quite simply, he’s one of the most charismatic, enthusiastic and genuinely versatile performers on the whole scene, with a warm and approachable personality to match his encyclopaedic knowledge of traditional song.”